By 1905, Sargents had established a reputation as “high-class pastrycooks”. An effusive editorial in Sydney’s Evening News gushed:

 In 1909, Sargents expanded into Melbourne, opening a café in Elizabeth Street and advertising their pies, pastries, confectionery and cakes.
 They also began to cater for the Victorian parliament, as well as for the federal parliament which was, until 1927, based in Melbourne.
 They claimed that Sargents Pies were famous throughout the length and breadth of Australia.

 In 1913, Sargents were producing 150,000 pies each week in their new factory in Burton Street, Darlinghurst.
 By 1915, they had 36 refreshment rooms and shops, a manufacturing depot, a catering section and ballrooms.
 When the first Parliament House was opened in Canberra, Sargents provided pies for the public at the opening event.
 Sadly, someone had over-estimated the size of the crowd and more than 10,000 leftover Sargents pies had to be buried at the local tip.

-In the 1960s, the refreshment rooms began to close.
+In the 1960s, the cafés began to close.
 While Sargents Pies had been a staple at the Royal Sydney Show, they stopped selling at the Show in 1964.
 The company was sold in 1967 and then again in 1978 to the present owners.
 Until 1981, fresh pies were distributed daily to small shops and canteens.
 However, since then, all distribution has been of frozen products.
 As of 2018, Sargents Pies accounted for about half of Sydney’s pie sales.